 The lights, sounds and excitement of a birthday party are a welcome event for most kids.
 But if your child deals with one or more sensory-processing disorders, a birthday party can be stressful and overwhelming for both them and you.
 Depending on the type and severity of a child’s SPD, it is still possible to host a party outside the home, but experts recommend approaching the party planning a bit differently to ensure that every child — whether the birthday kid or a guest — has a good time.
+Here are a few birthday party tips for sensory sensitive children.

 Many birthday parties cut into nap time, or start serving sweets before noon.
 For a child with SPD, this can lead to overload sooner rather than later.
 Choose a time of day that kids would normally all be awake (and eating) so that routines aren’t interrupted too much.
 In addition, consider reducing the length of the official party to an hour, or even less.
 This could work well at louder venues, because guests can either head home after a bit to decompress or continue to play.